Dropshipping vs ecommerce: a detailed comparison

 • eBay

-There are literally millions of others selling all manner of items, including clothes, technology, food, jewellery, homewares, and just about anything else you can imagine.
+There are literally millions of others selling all manner of items, including clothes, technology, food, jewellery, homeware and just about anything else you can imagine.

 What is dropshipping?

-It’s common in the fashion industry – specifically personalised goods.
-A user will log on to a website, browse the items online, add the ones they want to their basket, and then they’ll checkout.
-Behind the scenes, the company they bought from passes the order to their supplier who creates the products and sends the items out from their depot.
+Behind the scenes, the company they bought from passes the order to a third-party supplier who creates the products and sends the items out from their depot.
 The original company does all the customer service and fronts the operation – but they never even touch the product.

 Examples of dropshipping companies include: